gitmujoshi/ai-curation-engine-cursor-generated/docs/papers/TECHNICAL_PAPER_BAML_ARCHITECTURE.md

 ### 3.2 BAML Architecture: From Source to Runtime

-Boundary Markup Language (BAML) demonstrates a remarkable feat of code generation: from a single, human-readable source file, it generates a complete, type-safe runtime environment with client libraries, validation, and structured AI interactions.
+Boundary's AI Markup Language (BAML) demonstrates a remarkable feat of code generation: from a single, human-readable source file, it generates a complete, type-safe runtime environment with client libraries, validation, and structured AI interactions.

 #### 3.2.1 The BAML Source File